Skip to main content

 Build a strong foundation in negligence, since it appears in nearly every Torts question.
 Know the elements cold and practice applying each one to facts.
 Then study products liability (manufacturing defect, design defect, failure to warn) and the major intentional torts.
 Practice writing full essays that cover multiple tort theories raised by the same set of facts.

-Write a Torts essay and get scored on issue spotting, rule accuracy, fact application, and writing clarity.
-Results in seconds.
+Get full access to all Torts essays, graded on issue spotting, rule accuracy, fact application, and writing clarity.